BasicsOnly/claude-skills/README.md

 ╰──────────────────────────────────────────────────────╯
 ```

-Skills for Claude that took real effort to get right.
+Skills for Claude that work.

 ## Skills